dotnet/runtime/Documentation/botr/garbage-collection.md

 =========================
 Author: Maoni Stephens ([@maoni0](https://github.com/maoni0)) - 2015

-Note: See _The Garbage Collection Handbook_ (referenced in the resources section at the end of this document) to learn more about garbage collection topics.
+Note: See _The Garbage Collection Handbook_ to learn more about garbage collection topics in general; for specific knowledge on the CLR GC please refer to the _Pro .NET Memory Management_ book.
+Both referenced in the resources section at the end of this document.

 Component Architecture
 ======================